 Many of the items listed below are included for free or at a discount with the purchase of a Dublin tourist attraction discount pass.

 1) Go on a Sightseeing Tour

 The tours that always seem to draw a crowd are hop on hop off bus tours.
 They’re great ways to get around a new city with a knowledgeable guide.

-But why not take a free walking tour?
+But why not take a free walking tour of Dublin?

 If you don’t want to be on a schedule, self-guided tours you can complete at any time of day or night are perfect options.
 And best of all, they’re completely free.